Okta

 NETBIRD_MGMT_IDP="okta"

 You've configured all required resources in Okta.
-You can now continue with the NetBird Self-hosting Guide.
+Continue with the NetBird Self-hosting Guide.